 Since we cook down the plums with maple syrup, vanilla bean powder, and cinnamon (and some tapioca flour to help thicken), they take on this sweet warmth from those warm tastes.
 It comes together in the most delightful way that will make you take bite after bite, trying to figure out what is so delicious in there.

-As usual, they are one in the same.
+As usual, they are one and the same.
 I don’t want to have to make a separate crust and crumble when one dough can do the job just as well!

-I used a mix of almond flour and coconut flour, which I find gives me the best texture – the almond flour stays nice and tender while the coconut flour helps everything hold together and get nice and crunchy.
-Oats are in there too, for some delicious texture.
+I used a mix of almond flour and coconut flour, which I find gives me the best texture.
+The almond flour stays nice and tender while the coconut flour helps everything hold together and get nice and crunchy.
+We use oats too, for some delicious texture.

 These Plum Crumble Bars have a delicious oatmeal crust and crumble topping that’s filled with a simple plum jam.
 These simple bars highlight one of the summer’s best stone fruits in a delicious gluten-free and vegan dessert.

 - ¼ cup coconut flour